Summer Eating: Seasonal Foods that Boost Vision

 Berries are a popular summer food choice because there’s so many ways you can use them.
 You can mix them all up into a delicious fruit salad, use them as toppings on sponge cakes or frozen yogurt, or blend them up into a tasty summertime smoothie.
 They are also some of the best foods for vision because they contain so many antioxidants, which is why we’ve listed them first.

 Blueberries are an excellent fruit choice for improving your overall health, but since they contain vitamin C they will help your eye health as well.
 Vitamin C is great for your vision because it works as an antioxidant and it helps prevent diseases like macular degeneration and cataracts.

 Raspberries are especially good for your eyes because they contain vitamin C, vitamin E, and omega-3 fats as well as many other nutrients.
 These super-fruits are so versatile and beneficial that you can add them to almost any meal.

-Strawberries contain vitamin C, and while they aren’t as beneficial for your eye health as raspberries, they taste just as good, if not better.
+Strawberries also contain vitamin C, and while they aren’t as beneficial for your eye health as raspberries, they taste just as good, if not better.

 Spinach is probably the best green vegetable to eat for your eye health.
 Spinach has vitamin C, lutein, and beta carotene.
 If you don’t usually like spinach, there is a way you can still benefit from its nutritious properties – toss a handful of spinach leaves into a blender with a mix of different fruits and make a smoothie.
 The spinach will turn the smoothie green, but the fruit flavors will overpower the spinach flavor so you won’t taste it at all.

 Broccoli has vitamin C and lutein and is great to eat as a snack or tossed in salads and soups.
 It’s also being investigated for its AMD-fighting properties.

-Bell peppers (green, red, and yellow) are packed full of vitamin C and eating just a half a cup of this tasty vegetable each day will greatly improve your vision.
+Bell peppers (green, red, and yellow) are packed full of vitamin C, and eating just a half a cup of this tasty vegetable each day will greatly improve your vision.

-Avocados contain vitamin E, so if one of your favorite summertime dishes includes guacamole you’re already on the right track to keeping your eyes healthy.
+Avocados contain vitamin E, so if one of your favorite summertime dishes includes guacamole, you’re already on the right track to keeping your eyes healthy.

 Orange and Yellow Fruits and Veggies